Next James Bond: The 25 actors who could replace Daniel Craig as the new 007

 Another household name, another Bond frontrunner.
 Those who have seen Henry Cavill in The Man from UNCLE will know that stepping into a tux won’t be much of a problem for the Man of Steel actor.
 He’s got the looks, charm, and could easily slide into the role with minimum fuss.
 Cavill even previously auditioned for the role, losing out to Craig in 2005 when he was just 22 years old.

-However, there are many marks against Cavill, though none are of his own making.
-He has departed The Witcher after three seasons, though any Superman-shaped holes in his schedule have disappeared despite the character's return in Black Adam.
+There are many marks against Cavill, though none are of his own making.
+He has departed The Witcher after three seasons, and any Superman-shaped holes in his schedule have disappeared despite the character's return in Black Adam.
+Can he hold down a franchise anymore?
 The fact that the Bond head honchos don’t usually go for an actor with huge name recognition also counts against him.
-That’s not their style, so Cavill might be ruled out on that alone.
+That’s not their style; Cavill might be ruled out on that alone.

 Idris Elba